YanLunHuang/DeepCalo_full_model/README.md

 This version copies all layers in image-only model.
 link: https://github.com/YanLunHuang/alveo_u50_sucess/tree/8_24_pooling_again

-I set the precision to ap_fixed<16,6>, and the BRAM part doesn't increase a lot compared to ap_fixed<10,6>.
+I set the precision to ap_fixed<16,6>, and the BRAM part does not increase a lot compared to ap_fixed<10,6>.
 The reuse factors in all convolution layers are equal to n_in.
 ```